SkyAPMTest/collector-integration-testtool/README.md

 ## To start developing  Collector-integration-testtool

-If you want to use collector-integration-testtool right away there are the options:
+If you want to developing collector-integration-testtool right away there are two options:

 Set up the database environment variable, which is es-transport, es-rest, h2.